 If you want to eat like a local then you must try the Moules Frites which are very delicious to eat.
 It is one of the national dishes of Belgium and mainly consists of fried potatoes and cooked mussels.
 This dish is available in a number of variants such as beer or white wine sauce.

 Do you want to try something different for lunch?
 Then simply order up a Dame Blanche.
 It looks like a large ice-cream sundae with multiple scoops of vanilla ice-cream cloaked in gooey Belgian chocolate.
 If you are traveling with kids, or have a sweet tooth, then this dish is a can’t-miss!

 What to Bring in to Brussels

 It is always wise to do location-specific packing and Brussels is no exception.
 Weather in Brussels can be unpredictable at times.
 It can range from very warm during the day, to very chilly at night.
 So do pack in a sweatshirt and an umbrella if luggage space permits.
 You will also need to bring a pair of comfortable walking shoes.
 Brussels, like most European cities, is walkable – but too much walking can be hard on your feet.

 Brussels has 220v outlets and electrical plugs are 2 – pin.
 So, if you are planning to visit Brussels.
 Belgium from outside the EU, you will need an adapter.
-Power converters are readily available at the airport, or if you prefer to plan ahead you can pick up my favorite adaptor from Amazon.com
+Power converters are readily available at the airport, or if you prefer to plan ahead you can pick up a travel adaptor before your trip.

 Another thing that I would recommend bringing to Brussels is a dependable power bank for your smartphone.
 It’s fun to walk around the city and explore, but getting stuck without Google maps is no fun!